 If you would like to clear all attributes, click on Clear to the right of the 'Select Attributes' box.

-To the right of each resource, you'll see the sum of work hours for each person.
+To the right of each resource, you'll see the total planned effort for all tasks assigned for each day of the week.

 It also takes into consideration the % of work that the resource is responsible for.
 This is defined within the project, in the Assigned To field (see image below).
 For example, if there are two (2) resources assigned to a task and each resource is responsible for 50% of the work, and the planned effort is set to 10 hours with a duration of 2 days, then the work hours shown for each resource would be calculated as follows: